JeffMatson/really-rich-results/README.md

 1. Clone the plugin.
 2. Run a `composer install`.
 3. Run `yarn install`.
-4. Run `yard start` to build the development bundle.
+4. Run `yarn start` to build the development bundle.
 4. Activate.

 ## Extending